opsone-ch/documentation/www/development/deployment.md

 We recommend to use Git to deploy your website to your server.
 Feel free to clone your repository - your server is prepared:

+* Git is installed
-* access to github.com is allowed (use firewall rules for other repos)
+* access to github.com is allowed (add [firewall rules](../services/firewall.md) to access other repos)
-* git is installed

 Hint: We're also able to host a Git environment for you or even offer consulting to introduce Git in you company / agency. (contact us for more information)

-If you don't use git, there is the possiblity to copy the files over the "oldschool" way with rsync:
+If you don't use Git, there is the possiblity to copy the files over the "oldschool" way with rsync:

 #### Copy files

 Login into the old website / environment and issue this command:

 ```
+### exclude the typo3temp (for TYPO3 websites)
 rsync -avz --exclude=typo3temp ~/ newuser@server:~/
 ```

 This will copy the complete home directory to the remote users home.

+Warning: don't copy old backup files to the new environment.
+Use "--exclude=backup" to exclude your backup directory.

 Hint: use appropriate exclude patterns to ignore all not required files

-Hint: depending on the nature of your version control, you can skip all or most of this manual copy, but just checkout your project into the new website

 Note: we use always SSH to copy files, even on the same server.
 This ensures that all files and directories belong to the appropriate user